not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT.md

 ### Gate Actions

 A gate action allows a gate signal to be generated on an *output* port.
 It will change the *output* port voltage to 10v at the start of a *segment*, and change it to 0v as the *segment* progresses.
 By default, the change to 0v will occur halfway through the duration of the *segment*, but it is possible to change this position using the `gate-high-ratio`, moving it more towards the start or the end of the *segment*.

+## Quantizing

+If needed, *value*s can be quantized to notes.
+The simplest way to quantize is by setting the `quantize` property of a [value](TIMESEQ-SCRIPT-JSON.md#value) to `true`.
+This will cause the voltage of the *value* to be quantized to the nearest semitone, using the 1V/Oct standard.

+It is however also possible to perform more fine-grained quantization using [tuning](TIMESEQ-SCRIPT-JSON.md#tuning)s.
+A *tuning* defines a list of notes to which a value should be quantized.
+The *tuning* can then be applied to a value by using a [calc](TIMESEQ-SCRIPT-JSON.md#calc) with the `quantize` operation.
+This allows values to be quantized to scales or, since the tuning notes can be specified using floats, to special tunings that don't follow the usual semitone note values.

 ## Triggers